-The results from composite samples from this recent 10-hole program have been received (Table1).
-These initial results support and reinforce the oxide upper BIF gold mineralisation that is open along strike and at depth.
+These results further support and enhance the oxide upper BIF gold mineralisation that is open along strike and at depth.
 This upper BIF combined with those intersected in prior drilling programs is interpreted by the Company to be a series of sub-parallel south dipping units of variable thickness separated by beds of black shale (refer Figures 4 & 5).

-This rock package is cross cut by the Pipe Fault.
-The results of the recent drilling now highlight a previously unexplored 150m of strike in the north western sector of Lucky Strike, west of the Pipe Fault, where the multiple stacked BIF units have the potential to enhance the system (Figure 3).
+This rock package is interpreted to be cross cut by the Pipe Fault that may have a secondary control on gold mineralisation.
+The recent results further highlight and enhance a previously unexplored 150m of strike in the north western sector of Lucky Strike, west of the Pipe Fault, where the multiple stacked BIF units have the potential to enhance the system (Figure 3).